 CAVE Guidelines

 The Centre for Alternative and Virtual Education (The CAVE) is an alternative school that provides high school courses in an informal, friendly and flexible learning environment.
-The CAVE is staffed by a principal, five teachers, and two support staff.
+The CAVE is staffed by a principal, four teachers, and one support staff.

 The CAVE offers all core courses in Grades 10, 11 and 12, as well as Work Experience, Registered Apprenticeship Program (RAP), Dual Credit and CTS.